Dorothy Parker

-Dorothy Parker (née Rothschild; August 22, 1893 – June 7, 1967) was an American poet, writer, critic, and satirist based in New York; she was known for her wit, wisecracks, and eye for 20th-century urban foibles.
+Dorothy Parker (née Rothschild; August 22, 1893 – June 7, 1967) was an American poet, literary critic and writer of fiction.
+Based in New York, she was known for her caustic wisecracks, and eye for 20th-century urban foibles.

-From a conflicted and unhappy childhood, Parker rose to acclaim, both for her literary works published in magazines, such as The New Yorker, and as a founding member of the Algonquin Round Table.
-Following the breakup of the circle, Parker traveled to Hollywood to pursue screenwriting.
+Parker rose to acclaim, both for her literary works published in magazines, such as The New Yorker, and for her role as a founding member of the Algonquin Round Table.
+In the early 1930s, Parker traveled to Hollywood to pursue screenwriting.
 Her successes there, including two Academy Award nominations, were curtailed when her involvement in left-wing politics resulted in her being placed on the Hollywood blacklist.

-Dismissive of her own talents, she deplored her reputation as a "wisecracker."
+Dismissive of her own talents, she deplored her reputation as a "wisecracker".
 Nevertheless, both her literary output and reputation for sharp wit have endured.
-Some of her works have been set to music; adaptations included the operatic song cycle Hate Songs by composer Marcus Paus.
+Some of her works have been set to music.